HomeLatest NewsTelecomCisco bolsters Sprint's IP Mobile Network for 5G

 Preferred Source of Google

-Cisco said that it is collaborating with Sprint to deploy new routing to support latter growing backhaul network traffic as it prepares to launch mobile 5G service in the first half of 2019.
+Cisco said that it is collaborating with Sprint to deploy new routing technology to support latter growing backhaul network traffic as it prepares to launch mobile 5G service in the first half of 2019.

 As mobile operators prepare for the possibilities 5G will bring across vertical markets, many are making changes to automate and simplify core network functions and backhaul transport operations to increase capacity and enable faster speeds.
-All the while accommodating backward or transitional support for 3G and devices and applications, said Cisco.
+All the while accommodating backward or transitional support for 3G and 4G devices and , said Cisco.

 The company informed that Sprint is relying on the Cisco Network Convergence System 540 router series, which is capable of tripling backhaul network capacity and delivering 100G connectivity into the core transport network.